itsanan/swift-playgrounds/README.md

   </a>
 </p>

 > Based on @raywenderlich Swift mini-Exercise and Challenges,
-> Progress Tracker for: Swift Apprentice Fifth Edition 🐟
+> Progress Tracker for: Swift Apprentice Fifth Edition, focusing on foundation of Apple's modern languange Swift 🐟

 ## Prerequisites